-The teaching of Biology in our senior secondary schools was found to be subject-matter-centered although the Biology curriculum claimed to follow the inquiry model.
-Moreover, the unrealistic nature of the Biology textbooks aggravated the already existing problems because the textbooks contained a large number of activities that required a great deal of time for completion (Mekuanent, 1992).
-This research also emphasized that teachers' unfamiliarity with the inquiry approach was one factor for the prevailing weakness.
+The teaching of Biology in our senior secondary schools is found to be subject-matter-centered although the Biology curriculum claims to follow the inquiry model.
+Moreover, the unrealistic nature of the Biology textbooks has aggravated the already existing problems because the textbooks contain a large number of activities that require a great deal of time for completion (Mekuanent, 1992).
+This research has also emphasized that teachers' unfamiliarity with the inquiry approach is one factor for the prevailing weakness.